A Fresh Perspective on the Everyday

 Humble Objects, Profound Perspectives

-We wants to spark a conversation about the ways we can connect across generations, and what goals and dreams come next.
+We want to spark a conversation to connect across generations, and think about what goals and dreams come next.

 Making Datsi